haron/grafana-migrator/README.md

 [Configure Grafana to use PostgreSQL database](http://docs.grafana.org/installation/configuration/#database), then start Grafana and stop it immediately:

-    sudo service grafana-server start && sudo service grafana-server stop
+    sudo service grafana-server start && sleep15 && sudo service grafana-server stop

-The goal of this step is to make Grafana create DB schema - tables, sequences, etc.
+The goal of this step is to make Grafana create DB schema - tables, sequences, etc, make sure that the database is fully created.

 ### Migration itself